tejwanisimran/Programming_Practice/C_Programming/Day_4/README.md

 # Day 4 :

-# Logical codes on problems on numbers & problems on digits.
+# Logical codes on problems on numbers & problems on digits in C

 # Done Questions like :